 Who Is Peter Schiff?

 The name Peter Schiff is impossible to separate from the moniker “Dr. Doom.”
-For years before the 2008 stock market crash, he preached economic collapse and was often ridiculed.
+He preached economic collapse four years before the 2008 stock market crash and was often ridiculed.

 It turned out he was absolutely correct…and his star began to rise.